betheden/hebrew-grammar/content/participle_active.rst

 introduce entire clauses that function either as adjectives or nouns.
 When used verbally, the active participle is closely related in meaning to the
-:ref:`verb-imperfect`
+:ref:`verb_imperfect`
-verb; they are both often used to describe continuous or repeating action and can function as either a verbal complement or a
+verb; they are both often used to describe continuous or repeating action and can function as either a :ref:`verb-non-finite` verbal complement or a
-:ref:`finite`
+:ref:`verb-finite`
 verb.

 functions as a :ref:`verb-non-finite` verbal complement